The Time For Removing Holiday Lights Has Come

 Everyone loves to drive past neighborhood homes and see their beautiful holiday light displays each year.
-The one thing that people do not enjoy as much, is removing holiday lights, especially in the cold weather.
+But the time has come for safely removing holiday lights.
 Not only is it a chore, but it can also be a dangerous task if you are not careful.
 According to Medical Daily, injuries related to the hanging up and removal of holiday lights have actually increased every year since 2009, with an average of 250 people injured per day between Thanksgiving and New Year’s Day.
-That is why at Glick’s Exteriors, we want to stress the importance of safety when it comes to the removal of your light displays this year.
+That is why at Glick’s Exteriors, we want to stress how important it is to safely remove your holiday lights.
 Let’s take a look at a few ways you can ensure your safety as the holiday season comes to a close.

 Hire a Professional Light Removal Company